Billionaire Profile

 In-Depth Profile

 Charles Robert Schwab Sr. was born on July 29, 1937, in Sacramento, California.
-His father, Lloyd Schwab, was a lawyer and district attorney, while his mother was a housewife.
-He attended Santa Barbara High School and was the captain of the golf team.
-Schwab graduated from Stanford University in 1959 with a Bachelor of Arts in Economics and earned a Master of Business Administration from Stanford Graduate School of Business in 1961.
+He grew up in Woodland, California, and later moved to Santa Barbara.
+Schwab's father was a lawyer and district attorney, and his mother was a housewife.
+In his youth, he held various jobs, including selling ice cream and working as a caddie.
+Schwab graduated from Stanford University in 1959 with a degree in Economics and earned an MBA from Stanford Graduate School of Business in 1961.
+He is a member of the Sigma Nu fraternity.

 Rise to Success